-Sources such as effluent, atmospheric deposition, and releases from disposal units can lead PBDEs to accumulate in sediment.
-Between 2009-2010 and 2013-2014, ECCC sampled and analyzed sediment concentrations of pentaBDE, octaBDE, and decaBDE.
+Sources such as effluent, atmospheric deposition, and landfill leachate can lead PBDEs to accumulate in sediment.
+Between 2009-2010 and 2013-2014, ECCC sampled and analyzed sediment concentrations of six subgroups of PBDEs (triBDE, tetraBDE, pentaBDE, hexaBDE, octaBDE, and decaBDE).
 The Great Lakes drainage area (in addition to other regions in Canada) was shown to have pentaBDE concentrations above the Canadian Federal Environmental Quality Guideline (FEQG).
-However, the concentrations of octaBDE and decaBDE in the Great Lakes region were below the FEQG, and decaBDE concentrations in that region appear to have declined between 2007 and 2011 (ECCC, 2017).
+However, the concentrations of the other subgroups in the Great Lakes basin were below the FEQG.
+In addition, decaBDE concentrations in that region appear to have declined between the two sampling periods (ECCC, 2017).
 The Lake Ontario BDE profile indicates a leveling off of accumulation in the past decade, presumably as a result of voluntary cessation of production of these compounds in North America.
 However, other contemporary studies have shown total PBDEs, and in particular the deca-substituted BDE 209 are continuing to increase across all five Great Lakes, with doubling times ranging from 4 years to 74 years (ECCC and US EPA, 2017).

-According to TRI data from 2016, approximately 95 tonnes (207,820 pounds) of decaBDE were released to landfills and surface impoundments from United States manufacturing and processing facilities, but these data are not exhaustive because only certain types of facilities are required to report their releases.
+According to TRI data from 2016, approximately 95 tonnes (207,820 pounds) of decaBDE were sent to landfills and surface impoundments from United States manufacturing and processing facilities, but these data are not exhaustive because only certain types of facilities are required to report their releases.
 As shown in Figure 7, TRI data from 1998 to 2016 reveal a decreasing trend in landfill and impoundment releases of decaBDE, with a recent sharp increase (US EPA, 2017b).